 If a picture is worth a thousand words, then a video is worth even more.
 Videos can increase the impact of your nonprofit marketing efforts if strategic video creation techniques are applied.
 When done right, these videos can lead to huge success, and you can prove your marketing efforts are working with the advice given by Web Presence Ltd. You don’t always have to have a huge budget to make an impactful and engaging nonprofit video marketing campaign.
 At Typito, we are inspired by nonprofits who work to solve big problems even with limited resources.

 To figure out the various video creation techniques used by nonprofits, I have researched and analyzed several dozens of videos.
 This blog is a compilation of the essential learning I think will best serve you in your marketing campaigns.
 Here goes.

 The video starts by showing that 633 million people in the world drink dirty water to sustain life.
 To create awareness and raise funds, Charity: Water used a video narrating the true story of a 13-year-old girl named Salem from Ethiopia, accessing dirty water from a pond full of dirt and leeches to sustain life.

 To instill emotions and to connect with the characters in the video, Charity: Water used Virtual Reality and documented the life of the little girl Salem, over six days.

 1. Charity: Water used the narration from the real person affected by the crisis: They show how other than the death caused by contaminated water, the situation also keeps kids out of school.
 This also makes it more personal and makes the story believable to create an emotional response.

-2. Using true stories help the viewers see the impact of the crisis in its most vivid manner: The daily struggle of Salem walking miles to even get impure water did exactly that.
+2. Using true stories helps the viewers see the impact of the crisis in its most vivid manner: The daily struggle of Salem walking miles to even get impure water did exactly that.

 3. Show the impact that you have made that transformed lives: At the end of the video, Charity: Water shows how they built a well for Salem and her community so they can access clean water every day.